spudsudo/cumin-carrot/README.md

 "His life was a complete lie as he was really covered in his own feces..."

-"There was a awful smell lingering around him"
+"There was an awful smell lingering around him"